interlockjs/interlock/docs/extensibility.md

 | Return value |  | String | raw source of the file, in string format. |

-This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L52-L54).
+This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L56-L58).

 ## resolveModule

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/modules/resolve.js#L42).
+This Pluggable's definition can be found [here](../lib/compile/modules/resolve.js#L43).
-The function that it wraps can be found [here](../lib/compile/modules/resolve.js#L22-L40).
+The function that it wraps can be found [here](../lib/compile/modules/resolve.js#L22-L41).

 ## updateBundleHash

 Calculate the bundle's hash by invoking `update` with data from the bundle.
 `update` should be called with string data only.

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |